By Alistair Scrutton and Arup Roychoudhury

 NEW DELHI (Reuters) - India's premier has called an all-party meeting for Wednesday to seek an end to nationwide protests led by a 74-year self-styled Gandhian activist whose health is a growing concern as he enters a second week of fasting.

 Anna Hazare has lost nearly six kgs (13.2 lbs) since he began his fast to demand a bill for creating an autonomous powerful anti-corruption agency, a campaign that has drawn support from the middle class and seen tens of thousands protest against Prime Minister Manmohan Singh's government.

 Hazare remained lying on a public stage on open ground in the capital New Delhi, surrounded by hundreds of supporters in the monsoon heat where open toilets and spilling waste were starting to cause outbreaks of food poisoning and illnesses.

 "His health is weakening by the hour," Kiran Bedi, a former police officer and one of India's best known anti-graft campaigners who works with Hazare, told Reuters.

 "But so far the doctors say he is not in danger."

-A group of left and regional party members staged a sit in of parliament Tuesday, one of two opposition party protests against the government this week.
-The main Hindu nationalist opposition Bharatiya Janata Party (BJP) is organizing a nationwide protest against the government Thursday.
+A group of left and regional party members staged a sit in of parliament on Tuesday, one of two opposition party protests against the government this week.
+The main Hindu nationalist opposition Bharatiya Janata Party is organizing a nationwide protest against the government on Thursday.

 Several scandals, including a telecoms bribery scam that may have cost the government up to $39 billion, led to Hazare demanding anti-corruption measures.
 But the government bill creating an anti-graft ombudsman was criticized as too weak as it exempted the prime minister and the judiciary from probes.